Manav47699/Catalyst/README.md

 # 🚀 Catalyst

-**The ultimate launchpad for young entrepreneurs.** Catalyst is a multi-faceted ecosystem designed to help founders grow their ventures, build meaningful networks, and access high-level mentorship through a blend of human expertise and cutting-edge AI.
+**The ultimate launchpad for young entrepreneurs.** Catalyst is a platform designed for young entrepreneurs to grow their ventures, improve their networking with like-minded individuals, and access personalized mentorship—both human-driven and AI-powered.

 ---